After a long 9 hour flight and almost a 2 hour train ride from Frankfurt Airport, I finally made it to the first city of my #Come2Germany trip.

 While walking around and taking in all of Düsseldorf's beauty, a big bright wall caught my eye.

 If you know me, you know I'm a huge fan of murals.
 So naturally, I veered off my itinerary schedule and went to take a closer look.

 The mural was massive!!

 After taking a few pictures, I sat down and admired the wall for a couple of minutes.
-I think in that moment it finally hit me: I'm in Europe!
+I think in that moment it finally hit me: I'm in Germany!
 The day before had been so nonstop that I didn't have time to process where I even was.

 Whenever I travel, I love to take time to reflect on what I'm seeing and feeling.
-It makes you appreciate the journey just a little bit more.
+It makes you appreciate the journey just a bit more.